paucablop/chemotools.docs/docs/source/_explore/spectra.rst

 * Each row represents a sample
 * Each column represents a feature

-However, spectroscopic data often comes as single spectra in 1D arrays (vectors).
+However, spectroscopic data often comes as single spectrum in 1D arrays (vectors).
 Here's an example of a single spectrum:

 .. code-block:: python